Skip to main content

 Before you go

 The Sawtooth Fish Hatchery is an anadromous fish hatchery located 5 miles south of Stanley, Idaho on Highway 75.
-Constructed in 1985, it is part of the Lower Snake River Compensation Program, which is a federal mitigation program created for fish loss compensation from the construction of the four Lower Snake River dams.
+Constructed in 1985, it is part of the Lower Snake River Compensation Program, which is a federal mitigation program created to compensate for fish loss due to the construction of the four Lower Snake River dams.
+The Idaho Department of Fish and Game operates the hatchery with funding provided through the U.S. Fish and Wildlife Service’s Lower Snake River Compensation Program.
+The facility was built to rear spring Chinook salmon and collect eggs from steelhead.

 Related Location